aschuma/aws-ec2-socks-proxy/README.md

 A VPN can help achieve this, but it requires either installing client software or subscribing to a VPN service.

+A more straightforward alternative is to use an encrypted SSH SOCKS proxy tunnel.

+A SSH SOCKS tunnel is a secure method of transmitting network traffic between a client and a server through a SSH connection.
+SOCKS is an Internet protocol that allows a client to establish a TCP connection with any server via a proxy server.
+SSH is a protocol that provides a secure and encrypted channel between two systems over an insecure network.

+When a SSH client establishes a SOCKS tunnel with a SSH server, it sets up a local proxy server on the client machine that listens on a designated port.
+The client then configures its applications (such as a web browser) to use this local SOCKS proxy server.

-A more straightforward alternative is to use an encrypted SOCKS proxy tunnel, which allows you to route your local network traffic securely.
-When you use this proxy in your browser, the browser connects to an SSH server, which then forwards the traffic to its intended destination.
-As a result, third parties are unable to monitor your traffic or restrict access to websites because they are unaware of the browser's true location.
+The SOCKS proxy server forwards the traffic from the client to the SSH server, which then relays the traffic to its intended destination.

+If the SSH server is located in a region that is not subject to GeoIP-restrictions, third parties will be unable to monitor your traffic or restrict access to websites because they will not know the true location of your browser

-This can be achieved as follows.
+And that's where AWS EC2 comes in:

 * Set up an EC2 instance on AWS in the region where you wish to access GeoIP protected content.
 * Establish a secure SSH tunnel from your local machine to the EC2 instance, forwarding traffic on port 4444.
 The